cobailab/cobailab.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: Shenzhen University of Advanced Technology
+  - name: Shenzhen University of Advanced Technology (深圳理工大学)
     url: ''

 # Short bio (displayed in user profile at end of posts)